Jerry4013/Food-market-frontend/README.md

 ## How to run

-Need npm and node.js.
+* Step 1: install npm and node.js

-* Step 1: install the Angular CLI
+* Step 2: install the Angular CLI

 ```
 npm install -g @angular/cli
 ```

-* Step 2: Run it
+* Step 3: Run it

 Clone this project in your own computer.
 In the project folder: